tharunkumargoud/MY-SampleExpressApp/README.md

 Used for Devops interview

-STEP-1
+STEP-  11
-   Clone the given repo-https://github.com/ATOAPaymentsLimited/SampleExpressApp.git
+  a-Clone the given repo-https://github.com/ATOAPaymentsLimited/SampleExpressApp.git